I’d say 95% of the people surfing in the 90’s were on the wrong surfboard.

 Twin fins never go out of fashion.
 They just get reinterpreted and come back in.

 -Matt Biolos (Fish: The Surfboard Documentary)

-With new business models come new opportunities to interpret what it means to engage with the producing regions that support our addictions to waves and coffee.
+With new business models come new opportunities to interpret what it means to engage with the producing regions that support our addictions to surf and coffee.